DPWelsh/Codabunga/content/posts/ginas-first-project.md

     tokenized_productivity = tokenize(productivity_corpus)

-I applied the pos_tag() NLTK function to the tokenized data for both subreddits.
+I applied the <code>nltk.pos_tag()</code> function to the tokenized data for both subreddits.
 This would apply a part-of-speech tag (in other words, their linguistic category) to each word in the tokenized list.

     # tag corpus words for part of speech
     tagged_antiwork = pos_tag(tokenized_antiwork)